pulpgrinder/sic-transit/README.md

 - One JavaScript and one CSS file.
 - Weighs less than 40k minified.
 - Simple HTML markup.
-- More than 50 available transitions including swipes, cuts, dissolves, fades, flips, hinges, irises, zooms, and more.
+- More than 50 available transitions including swipes, cuts, dissolves, fades, hinges, irises, zooms, and more.
 - Easy addition and removal of screen panels.
 - Customizable animation duration, easing, and more.
 - Multiple instances of `SicTransit` can coexist on the same page.
 Panels can be transferred from one instance to another.